 I found synchronicity in learning about plants through creative mediums such as drawing my most beloved allies - learning their geography, history, and tradition whilst empowering people to honor and care for themselves in connection to the earth.
 My studies have also created great transformation and healing within myself.
 I created my own small apothecary of simple plant based-products for health & wellness under Herbalist Rachel Fae.
 I had the joy of vending and sharing these creations with my communities at events and on retail shelves.
 My favorite was teaching introductory hands-on workshops based on ethical plant harvesting practices and medicine making.

 I gained clinical experience at Groton Wellness Center in 2017 as their Herbalist & Plant Spirit Educator.
 It was a great honor working alongside such innovative healers; functional medicine doctors, acupuncturists, and psychotherapists - to name a few.
 Groton Wellness offers a wide range of healing modalities and is ahead of their time.
-Please see the HEALTH CONSULTATIONS page on this site for information on my independent offerings.
 My transient lifestyle has stopped me from making more herbal medicine for sale as I rethink the growing culture of herbalism in the marketplace.

 I work with herbs every day at home and on walks, continuously learning and sharing my knowledge.
-I find myself writing more again focused on putting this podcast together and offering remote health consultations all while becoming a mother for the first time.
+I find myself focused on putting this podcast together all while becoming a mother for the first time.
 It's been such a joy to watch my passions align.
 I have an old blog that still exists dating back to 2007.
 It's called IDYLLICLAND of course.
 Somehow that thread of creativity has remained, at least the name has.
 The website you're viewing now, I've put together myself.
 I hope you check out the homepage here frequently to browse new projects and offerings.
 Enjoy!